caduandrade/vector_map_flutter/README.md

 Sets a color for each property value in GeoJSON.
 If a color is not set, the default color is used.

-Mapping the property key
+Mapping the property key:

 ```dart
     MapDataSource polygons =
         await MapDataSource.geoJSON(geojson: polygonsGeoJSON, keys: ['Seq']);
 ```

-Setting the colors for the property values
+Setting the colors for the property values:

 ```dart
     MapLayer layer = MapLayer(